-Alternative to Jail Programs in PA for Drug Offenders
+Alternative to Jail Programs for Drug Offenders

 Know Your Options – A drug charge does not have to mean a drug conviction.

-These programs are often meant to help first time offenders get their life back on track.
+These programs are often meant to help first-time offenders get their life back on track.

 Pennsylvania offers several diversion programs for drug offenders—all of which have different requirements to gain admission.